Jethro1107/testing-digital-garden/src/site/notes/Jethro’s Working Notes/Myasthesia gravis.md

 ### Myasthesia gravis

-**Myasthesia gravis** is an autoimmune neuromuscular junction ([[Neuromuscular junction is highly specialised in terms of its physiological anatomy\|Neuromuscular junction is highly specialised in terms of its physiological anatomy]]) disorder.
+**Myasthesia gravis** is an autoimmune neuromuscular junction ([[Jethro’s Working Notes/Neuromuscular junction is highly specialised in terms of its physiological anatomy\|Neuromuscular junction is highly specialised in terms of its physiological anatomy]]) disorder.

 - ******************************************************************Pathogenesis of myasthesia gravis******************************************************************